Get help to classify various types of wood for import and export.

 - vine stems

-- wood shavings that are used in vinegar manufacturing or for clarifying liquids - these are also classified under heading code 4404
+Wood shavings used for manufacturing vinegar or clarifying liquids are classified under heading 4404.

-Wood waste and scrap wood are classified under subheading code 4401 31.
-They consist of wood that’s not usable as timber and include:
+Wood waste and scrap wood are classified under subheading 4401 3.
+They consist of wood that’s not usable as timber, including:

 - saw mill or planing mill rejects

 - old (not reusable) crates